June Millington: Since 1999

+In 2002, Millington was featured in and was also the associate director of Radical Harmonies, a documentary about the history of women's music directed by Dee Mosbacher.
+Millington was co-composer (with Lee Madeloni) for the 2009 documentary The Heretics, the inside story of a pivotal force in the "second wave" of the Women's Movement written and directed by Joan Braderman.

-Millington continues to produce music.
-Play Like a Girl, Millington and her sister Jean's most recent album was released in August 2011 on Millington's label Fabulous Records.
+Play Like a Girl, Millington and her sister Jean's most recent album, was released in August 2011 on Fabulous Records.
 Millington explained its purpose:

 When we started out in 1965, we 'played like a girl'.
 With this album, we're reclaiming that phrase and making it a statement of power and vision.
 It's a gift to still be rockin' out, while teaching the next generation how to find their own voices through music.